Highlights

 Day 7: Drive to Westport, Ferry to Clare Island

-Continue down the coast for around two hours to reach County Clare, to explore the wild Burren region of western Ireland.
-Named after the Irish word boireann, meaning "rocky place," The Burren National Park covers an area of more than 3,707 acres (1,500 ha).
+Today's two-hour drive takes you 82 miles (132 km) down the coast to reach County Clare to explore the wild Burren region of western Ireland.
+Named after the Irish word boireann, meaning "rocky place," Burren National Park covers an area of more than 3,707 acres (1,500 ha).
 Wander this wilderness to see its moon-like limestone features, hazel scrub, pine woodland, and more than 40 species of rare flowers.
-Stop for lunch in Kilfenora, a village at the heart of The Burren.
+Stop for lunch in Kilfenora, a village at the heart of the Burren.

 Day 9: Drive to Killarney, Discover Killarney National Park